Building and Supporting a Family, Managing Your Finances, Planning For Retirement

 Unlike a Flexible Spending Account (FSA), all HSA balances carry over from year to year, allowing account holders to accumulate their savings for qualified health care needs.
 You can choose from many different types of investments within an HSA.
 In addition to low-risk, savings-type accounts, you can invest in the same type of fixed income and equity mutual funds that may be in your 401(k) or IRA.

-The amount that individuals may contribute annually to their health savings accounts (HSAs) for self-only coverage will rise by $50 in 2018.
-For HSAs linked to family coverage, the contribution cap will rise by $150.
-That means you can contribute $3,450 as an individual or $6,900 for your family completely tax-free for 2018.
+The amount that individuals may contribute annually to their health savings accounts (HSAs) for self-only coverage is $3,500 or $7,000 for your family completely tax-free for 2019.
 Texas Gulf Bank’s Health Savings Account (HSA) calculator can help you determine the amount you are allowed to contribute to your HSA account for the current tax year.
 Click here to learn more.

 3.)
 Withdrawals aren't taxed as long as you use them for qualified medical expenses